Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/README.md

 SHAP-based error analysis uncovers why BioBERT misclassifies medical specialties, revealing specific influential terms and suggesting improvements in contextual training data and feature engineering for enhanced model accuracy in healthcare applications.

+# Note:

+In the repository, you'll find two separate folders related to our project:

+Python code - ML model with XAI (ipynb file):

+Contains the Medical Text Transcription Classification ML model with XAI Integration.ipynb file.
+This Jupyter Notebook file houses the Python code for our machine learning model with eXplainable AI (XAI).
+GitHub cannot display this file directly due to its size (50 MB).
+You can download the notebook, and to view the code and outputs, access it in a Google Colab notebook.

+Python code - ML model with XAI (PDF file):

+Contains the Python code - ML model with XAI.pdf file.
+This PDF version of the notebook provides another way to review the code and results conveniently.

+Thank you!